Surface gravity

 Astronaut John Young jumping on the Moon, illustrating that the gravitational pull of the Moon is approximately 1/6 of Earth's.
 The jumping height is limited by the EVA space suit's weight on the Moon of about 13.6 kg and by the suit's pressurization resisting the bending of the suit, as needed for jumping.

 The surface gravity, g, of an astronomical object is the gravitational acceleration experienced at its surface at the equator, including the effects of rotation.
-The surface gravity may be thought of as the acceleration due to gravity experienced by a hypothetical test particle which is very close to the object's surface and which, in order not to disturb the system, has negligible mass.
-For objects where the surface is deep in the atmosphere and the radius not known, the surface gravity is given at the 1 bar pressure level in the atmosphere.
+Surface gravity may be understood as the acceleration due to gravity experienced by a hypothetical test particle located very close to the object's surface, which has negligible mass so as not to disturb the system.
+For objects where the surface lies deep within an atmosphere and the radius is not well defined, the surface gravity is given at the 1-bar pressure level in the atmosphere.